arctron/traversy-js-challenges/readme.md

 In order for the Jest tests to run, you need to rename the test file to `[name].test.js`.
 For example, if you are working on the `hello-world` challenge, you need to rename the `hello-world-test.js` file to `hello-world.test.js`.
 This is because Jest looks for files with the `.test.js` extension.

 Run the command `npm run test` from the root directory and it will run all the tests.
+If using ES6 modules, the command to run tests would be `node --experimental-vm-modules node_modules/jest/bin/jest.js`

 ## These Don't Have to be "Challenges"